jaspermutsaerts-paqt/adaptable-code/docs/10-mocks-vs-fakes.md

 You could mock dependencies of course, but there are some disadvantages:

 - Each test (case) is responsible for setting up both expectations and return values
-- It might accept incorrect arguments or return incorrect
+- It might accept incorrect arguments or return incorrect data
 - Too many mocking might lead to a test only testing itself instead of production code {TODO: Try to think of a concrete example here}